Chakrampally: Language

 Villages in Renga Reddy speak Telugu, Urdu, and English for communication (Eedula).

 Education

-Chakrampally is deficient in education.
-There are only two co-educational institutions: Govt Jr College Mominpet, the only colleague nearby the village; Mpups Chakrampally, a school with primary and upper primary students (Eedula).
-Rural Knowledge Center at Chakrampally, Mominpet in Ranga Reddy District was initiated on 2 October 2007, supported by Cause an Effect Foundation.
+There are two co-educational institutions: Govt Jr College Mominpet, the only colleague nearby the village; Mpups Chakrampally, a school with primary and upper primary students (Eedula).
+Rural Knowledge Center at Chakrampally, Mominpet in Ranga Reddy District was initiated on 2 October 2007, supported by Cause and Effect Foundation.

-Transportation

-Chakrampally people have to drive their vehicles left on road, while their driving side is on left, too.
-A nearby village to Chakrampally is Vikarabad, where train stations are well developed, such as Vikarabad Jn Rail Way Station and Godamgura Rail Way Station.
-Roads between Chakrampally and Vikarabad is available.
-Hyderabad Decan Rail Way Station is the closest, major railway station, about 69 km away.